tatumizer/pigeon_map/README.md

 which is what we tried to achieve.

 In general, the size of the table should be approximately a square of the number of names in the set (see wikipedia).
 (Consequently, bit size of small hash map is a log2 of table size).
 During initialization, NameSet counts names, takes a square of this count, rounds up to nearest power of 2  - this is the table size.
+I found experimentally that with this choice of table size, the chance of NOT finding a mapping is about 1/10000.

+One notable property of PigeonMaps is that the keys in NameSet and keys used for *reading* data are normally constant strings.
+For constant strings, expenses for hashCode calculations are essentially zero, and comparison for equality is satisfied by identity check.
+Since hashCode and equality is all that's needed here, and collisions are prevented, finding a slot for value bois down to shift and mask in typical case.
+(Please refer to the source code for details, otherwise it sounds cryptic)

 Limitations
 ===========